Providing Quality Health Care for People Who Use Illicit Drugs

 NUAA is an authorised provider of accredited activities under the RACGP QI&CPD Program 2017-2019.
 As a Category 1 activity, GPs who successfully complete the training will be eligible for 40 CPD points.
 All participants who successfully complete the training activity will be provided with a NUAA Certificate of Attendance.

-The sessions will run from 8:30am to 4:30pm.
+The session will run from 8:30am to 4:30pm.
 Free parking available, morning tea, lunch & afternoon tea served.